felippenardi/ATinyPieceOfVim/issue-26/run-ruby.md

 You just type the snippet and, if it is a single-line, you just press `!!ruby`.
 That is it.

-In case it is a multiple line command, you select it, then type `!ruby`.
+In case it is a multiple lines command, then you select it and , then type `!ruby`.
 Voulá.

 {% if subscriber.first_name %}
 Stay curious {{ subscriber.first_name }},